alexsapps/community_rent_calculator/README.md

 If using the devcontainer, the `rootDir` will be correct.
 Otherwise, use the path to the root of this repo on your machine.

+Now you can deploy using the instructions under the "Deploy" section of this README.

+Use the `Rent Calculator` menu created by this sheet to set up a new sheet.

+See the comments in `read_input.ts` for detailed usage instructions.